-USACE is making a good faith effort to gather information from affected Tribes identified pursuant to 36 C.F.R.§ 800.3(f).
-We have notified the Citizen Potawatomi of Oklahoma, the Forest County Potawatomi Community of Wisconsin, the Hannahville Indian Community of Michigan, the Kickapoo Tribe of Oklahoma, the Little Traverse Bay Bands of Odawa Indians of Michigan, Menominee Indian Tribe of Wisconsin, the Miami Tribe of Oklahoma, and the Prairie Band Potawatomi Nation to assist in identifying properties which may be of religious and cultural significance.
+Pursuant to regulations for Section 106 (36 CFR § 800) of the National Historic Preservation Act (54 U.S.C. § 306108), USACE has consulted with the Citizen Potawatomi Nation of Oklahoma, the Forest County Potawatomi Community of Wisconsin, Hannahville Indian Community of Michigan, Kickapoo Tribe of Oklahoma, Little Traverse Bay Bands of Odawa Indians of Michigan, Menominee Indian Tribe of Wisconsin, Miami Tribe of Oklahoma, and the Prairie Band Potawatomi Nation to assist in identifying properties which may be of religious and cultural significance.
+In a letter dated June 6, 2024, the Miami Tribe of Oklahoma indicated no objection to the proposed work but requested to be notified if any cultural artifacts or remains are located during the project.
+No other responses were received.